 All interns who are not nationals of the country where their duty station is located must show proof of valid medical insurance coverage, including evacuation and repatriation coverage, to cover the full period of the internship.

 Locally recruited interns who are nationals of the country where their duty station is located must also show proof of valid medical insurance coverage to cover the full period of the internship.
-Note: Evacuation and repatriation coverage are not required.
+Note: Evacuation and repatriation coverage are not required for locally recruited interns.

 All interns must provide a medical certificate of good health along with their vaccination records prior to the commencement of the internship.

-IOM evaluates interns who may eventually be included in the roster for future external vacancies and/or short-term assignments.
+IOM evaluates interns who may eventually be considered for future external vacancies and/or short-term assignments.
 In general, interns are considered external candidates and can apply for vacancies that are open to external candidates during and after their assignment.

-- There is no specific time of the year for sending your application for an internship.
-Please feel free to register by submitting your profile here.
+In addition, please feel free to register your interest for an upcoming internship with IOM by submitting your profile here.
 Please do not forget to “release” your profile within the system for our review.
 We review profiles on a needs basis.